machal/cssmine-content/flexbox-priklady.md

 We want to define the width of the radio button in pixels, however the width of the caption depends mainly on the font size so we want to use `em` units.
 Also, we want the text input to take up the rest of the space.
 At the same time, we do not want to change the size of the caption.
-This is easy when using flex box.
+This is easy when using flexbox.
 The browser will handle the combination of units.

 ![combining units using different window sizes](<images/flexbox-priklady-4.jpg>)

 Notice that we set `flex: none` for the radio button and text because we do not want them to shrink or extend.
 They simply keep the width at all cost.
-On the other hand, by using `flex: auto`, we forced the textfield to shrink and extend based on the parent width.
+On the other hand, by using `flex: auto`, we forced the textfield to shrink and extend based on the parent's width.

 Try an example at CodePen: <http://cdpn.io/e/jEJbmg>.